sridurgeshv/AI-Project/README.md

-# Image and Facial Analysis Demo with AWS: Comprehensive Guide
+# Master Image and Facial Recognition with AWS: Comprehensive Guide

 ## Table of Contents :-
 1. [Pre-requisites](#)